Fate of the Norns: Fate of the Norns: Ragnarok, second edition (20th Anniversary Edition) (2012-2013)

 Fate of the Norns: Ragnarok Second Edition (ISBN 978-098654143-8), also known as the Twentieth Anniversary Edition, was the result of a Kickstarter project.
 It changed the game mechanics once more, while keeping the Ragnarok theme and scenarios.
 The Runic Game System (RGS) was updated and made use of an additional rune, the 'Void rune', not found in regular Elder Futhark rune sets.
 Weapon meta tags are added to give weapons their own style of play (blunt weapons knock down, pierce weapons cause bleeding, etc.).
-Three distinct Wounds tracks have been added to the playmate allowing groups to customize the legality level of their campaigns.
+Three distinct Wounds tracks have been added to the playmat, allowing groups to customize the legality level of their campaigns.

 Fate of the Norns: Fafnir's Treasure

 "Fafnir's Treasure" is a beginner's journey into the world of Fate of the Norns, intended to introduce new players to Norse mythology and the unique mechanics of game play in Fate of the Norns.
 The self-contained adventure is highly recommended by a number of RPG players and has been updated and re-released in late 2012 (ISBN 978-098654145-2) updated to the rules of the 20th Anniversary Edition.